njdjyxz/cse15l-lab-reports/Lab Report 1.md

     System.out.println(content);
   }
 ```
 3. The working directory here is "lecture1".
 When I run `cat` with the file "Hello.java," it reads the file and prints the code to the terminal.
+I get this output because `cat` reads the file Hello.java, which is the path I put as an argument.
 Thus, it is not an error.